UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

     * Code must be consistently indented.
 * Citations and explanations
     * Cite any external resources and explain exactly what modifications you have made in your README documentation.
 We created an empty `README.md` file in the root directory of the repo.
 You will submit this to Gradescope in addition to other code files.
+* Other
+    * Admin penalties up to 20% for not following instructions